raviraju/Enroute-Genie/README.md

 23. **summaryStatistics.py** : Script for Statistical Analysis of Results

-Statistics
-blogs_using_NER
-    164260 : No of locations Parsed in output_candidate_location_from_blogs_using_NER/california/
-    16453  : No of unique locations Parsed in output_candidate_location_from_blogs_using_NER/california/
-geoCoded_locations
-    94916 : No of locations Parsed in output_geoCoded_locations_from_blogs_using_geopy_json/california/geoCodeLocations_output/
-    7951  : No of unique locations Parsed in output_geoCoded_locations_from_blogs_using_geopy_json/california/geoCodeLocations_output/

-176 No of locations Parsed in merge_data/geoCodeLocations_output/los angeles_and_san francisco.json
-    41    : No of Cities
-    6     : No of Enriched Cities

-    135   : No of NonCities
-    22    : No of Enriched NonCities

-Summary :
-    94916 : No of locations Parsed in merge_data/geoCodeLocations_output/
-    21820 : No of cities in merge_data/geoCodeLocations_output/
-    73096 : No of noncities in merge_data/geoCodeLocations_output/

-    7951  : No of unique locations
-    79    : No of unique enriched cities
-    477   : No of unique non_enriched cities
-    517   : No of unique enriched noncities
-    6878  : No of unique non_enriched noncities

 31. **imageFetch.py** : an utility script to fetch images for specified query from yandex
 32. **sortFileContents.py** : an utility script to alphabetically sort contents of a file